-I’m old enough to realise that the comparison game is a frivolous game that does no one any good in the long run.
+I’m old enough to realize that the comparison game is a frivolous game that does no one any good in the long run.

 6. Know Your Audience

-Listening to TD Jakes preaching made me realise he is a smart man.
+Listening to TD Jakes preaching made me realize he is a smart man.

 I knew when he came to Australia he would have familiarized himself with our nation and leaned into our context.